Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In other words since Proposal “A” passed, you can no longer compare property taxes with your neighbors.
 You can compare SEV, but remember to compare apples to apples.
 Items to compare would be square footage of the home, style, how many baths, is their basement finished, fireplace, garage, decks etc.

 The State of Michigan does not offer a senior citizen or disability discount on Property Taxes.
 If your income falls at or below Federal Poverty Guidelines, you may apply for a Poverty Exemption.
 The Poverty Exemption is an application process which requires proof of income and expenses; completed applications will be presented at the July and December Boards of Review.
 The applicant does not need to be present at the Board of Review.
-If you believe you may qualify for a Poverty Exemption, please call the Assessor’s office at 810-229-0558 to request additional information.
+If you believe you may qualify for a Poverty Exemption, please call the Assessor’s office at 810-229-0558 to request additional information or you can access our guidelines and application here.
+The township administrative policy regarding poverty exemptions can be found here.

 If you are not satisfied with the decision of the March Board of Review, you can then appeal to the Michigan Tax Tribunal (MTT), however, you cannot appeal to the MTT unless you first appealed to the March Board of Review.
 The deadline to file an appeal with the MTT is June 30th of each year.
 The Board of Review also meets in July and December, however, they can only consider "clerical errors", "mutual mistakes of fact", and poverty exemption appeals for the current year.
 Homeowners Principal Residence Exemptions are also decided at these meetings.